 In response to community feedback collected on the 2013 CHNA process and findings, and in recognition of the challenges that health providers, community organizations and residents face in their efforts to prevent, diagnose and manage chronic conditions, the HASD&IC 2016 CHNA process focused on gaining deeper insight into the top health needs identified for SDC through the 2013 CHNA process.
 Following this model, Sharp's 2016 CHNA process sought to gain further insight into the needs identified across its different hospitals in 2013, including behavioral health, cardiovascular disease, cancer, diabetes, high-risk pregnancy, obesity and senior health.

-In response to the 2016 CHNAs, each Sharp hospital also developed an implementation plan to address the needs identified for its community members.
+In response to the 2016 CHNAs, each Sharp hospital also developed an implementation strategy to address the needs identified for its community members.

-The following PDF documents are available for download:
+The following CHNA and Implementation Strategy PDF documents are available for download for the following entities:

 - Sharp Memorial Hospital 2016 CHNA Executive Summary

 - Sharp Memorial Hospital FY2018-2021 Implementation Strategy